CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

         - `> task4-creds.tar` This portion of the command redirects the decoded data to an output file named `task4-creds.tar`.
 The data, which was originally encoded and then decoded, is saved in this file.

     2. `tar` We are using the `tar` utility again, but this time for extracting the directory.
-        - `x` This option stands for "extract."
-It is used to extract the contents of an archive.
+        - `x` This option stands for "extract", and it is used to extract the contents of an archive.
-        - `f` This option specifies that the next argument will be the name of the archive file from which you want to extract the contents.
+        - `f` This option specifies that the next argument will be the name of the archive file from which we want to extract the contents.
 In this case, `task4-creds.tar` is the archive file.

     ![Decoding and unarchiving data](decode-unarchive-data.png)